DanielSanchez-R/CS234-HMS/Stage4/readME.txt

 An Example of changing the programs app name to HotelManagement below instead of default: e.g., jar cvfm HotelManagement.jar Manifest.txt *.class data.csv

+5.)
+Now an executable Jar file will be located in the 'src' folder you can create a shortcut to your desktop for ease of use if you want at this point.

+Enjoy!